 Isola Bella, the beautiful Island, near Taormina, Sicily

 Isola Bella’s beaches are rockier than sandy, so don’t expect to feel the soft sand between your toes.
-But the island’s shores are perfect for sunbathing, and the sea’s shallow waters are practically begging you to jump in and spend the day snorkeling.
+But the island’s shores are perfect for sunbathing, and the sea’s shallow waters practically beg you to jump in and spend the day snorkeling.
 While you’re in the water, make sure you take time to look around and peer back towards Sicily.
 The views from this island are truly unforgettable.

 Spend Time in Taormina